wowashuwow/wowashuwow.github.io/_pages/about.md

 Now, if you want the short version,

-I'm a **Creative Copywriter** helping **B2B SaaS** businesses (products AND agencies) grow with the help of high quality **Technical Content Writing, Communications Writing, and UX writing**.
+I'm a **Creative Copywriter** helping **B2B SaaS** businesses (products AND agencies) grow with the help of high quality **Technical Content Writing, Communications Writing, and UX Writing**.
 My copy is designed not just for CRO, but for your customers and partners to have a **better brand experience** with your company.

 If you like [my work](/work/) and would like to hire me, send me an email at **ab@ashutoshbhosale.com**, and let's make good writing contribute directly to your bottom line 💪